hynkis/EE405A/Week5/Materials/waypoint_follower/README.md

 rosrun waypoint_follower controller.py
 ```

+## For the assignment

-- Find 'TODO' in the waypoint_follower/controller.py for your assignment.
+- Find 'TODO' in the waypoint_follower/script/controller.py for your assignment.
+- Design your proper steering/speed controller by tuning controller gains.
+- Implement a PI controller for steering angle control.
 - Change the code freely to fit your needs.